 I assumed that surely my dream would come true at some point, especially given that I had lived in Washington, D.C. for seven years.
 D.C. is arguably home to one of the best Independence Day celebrations in the country.
 Just as people from around the world flock to Times Square on New Year’s Eve, people come to D.C. for the fireworks.
 And, as any Washingtonian will tell you, the Fourth is amateur night.

-You can’t drive downtown, the subways are beyond crowded, and if you head out on foot, you’ll likely be sardine-ing it with drunk undergrads and Asian tourists who bewilderedly search the Tidal Basin for any remaining Cherry Blossoms.
+You can’t drive downtown, the subways are beyond crowded, and if you head out on foot, you’ll likely be sardine-ing it with drunk undergrads and foreign tourists who bewilderedly search the Tidal Basin for any remaining cherry blossoms.
 There’s no room for blankets, no space for cuddling, no square inch of the National Mall not mired in the remains of funnel cakes and empty soda cups.
-The Fourth in DC is simply a madhouse.

-I biked this way and that, all around la casa di Puccini, the surrounding blocks, and the main streets leading to that part of the city.
+I biked this way and that, all around the surrounding blocks and the main streets leading to that part of the city.
 He was nowhere to be found.
-We had come to Europe without cell phones, and it was getting dark.
-My only choice was to bike out of the city and toward the hotel, if I remembered how to get there.
+Cell phones in Europe at that time were expensive, so we'd come here without them.

 John Fogarty happened to be playing a concert in Lucca that night.
-We biked home in the twilight listening to Red Moon Rising echo throughout the countryside.
+We biked back to the bed and breakfast in the twilight listening to "Red Moon Rising" echo throughout the countryside.